rudeboybert/MATH116/problem-sets.md

 #### Learning Goals

 * Practice turning pseudocode into code.
-* More imporantly: **Doing Research: Generating answers to scientific questions using data.**
+* More imporantly **doing research: generating answers to scientific questions using data.**